FairCoder: Probing LLM Bias in High-Stakes Decision Making via Coding Tasks: Experiments

 \section{Experiments}

 In this section, we present experiments conducted with multiple popular LLMs.
-The experiments aim to address the following research questions: \begin{itemize}[leftmargin=*] \item RQ1: What is the overall performance of LLMs on the proposed benchmark? \item RQ2: How does performance vary across different LLMs? \item RQ3: Which groups are favored by LLMs, and are there consistent preferences on specific topics? \end{itemize}
+The experiments aim to address the following research questions (RQs): \begin{itemize}[leftmargin=30pt] \item[RQ1.]
+Any special findings when evaluating LLMs in decision making as coding tasks? \item[RQ2.]
+How does performance vary across different LLMs? \item[RQ3.]
+When making decisions, which groups are favored by LLMs, and are there consistent preferences on specific topics? \end{itemize}